High Cliff State Park - Sherwood, WI

 Among all this history and scenic beauty, there are plenty of outdoor activities to enjoy.
 Hiking trails, a beach for swimming, horseback riding, fishing, archery, winter skiing, camping, biking, boating, picnics, a 40-foot observation tower with incredible views of the surrounding areas, and the beautiful Lake Winnebago.

 On our first visit we walked the Lime Kiln Trail.
-This hilly trail starts with a descent down wooden stairs, and then climbing down over rocks and ledge.
+This hilly trail starts with a descent down wooden stairs, then climbing down over rocks and ledge.
 The hills are often rocky and steep, but the lush green surroundings are captivating.
 Definitely wear good hiking shoes.
 You'll need them.
 We spent a long afternoon at High Cliff, but barely scratched the surface.
 There is much to see and do.
 We will definitely be returning.

 Location: N7630 State Park Road, Sherwood, WI (Calumet County)